 So far we had hoovered up quite a whack of volume and we were getting to the end of our bottle of verdeca and chardonnay white (€15), but the server was understandably reluctant to cancel the lobster pasta we had ordered.
 Feeling sorry for him and sheepish that our eyes had been bigger than our stomachs we agreed to some sort of compromise, which he eventually delivered.

 When the lobster pasta arrived it was a classy-on-paper deal but fundamentally a flat-falling expensive pain in the ass.
-The pasta was perfectly-cooked fat spaghetti (I think you get badly-cooked pasta in Italy about as often as you get a badly-fried egg in North America, like you get a bad cup of coffee here about often as you get a bad pot of tea in England) in a very straightforward tomato sauce with fresh tomatoes.
+The pasta was perfectly-cooked fat spaghetti (I think you get badly-cooked pasta in Italy about as often as you get a bad cup of coffee in North America) in a very straightforward tomato sauce with fresh tomatoes.
 Curled alongside it was the sawed-in-half crustacean, with a couple of surgical-looking implements close beside designed to crack the exoskeleton and release the meat.
 With Robin as OR nurse I eventually succeeded in delivering a couple or three bites of not-badly-cooked lobster from the splatter, but it didn’t particularly join hands with the tomato pasta which had started to get cold.

 The bill was about €100 including €54 (around C$65) split two ways for the lobster pasta.
 Spoiled by the last couple of meals, I had pictured a soft succulent pasta joyously married to perfectly-cooked lobster parts in some sort of gently viscous fish stock.
 No such fun.